1. Visit Potential Clients

 10. Add the Government as a Client

-Why not add Uncle Sam as one of your clients?
+Why not add the US government as one of your clients?

 Remember that in these jobs, the bids are picked on price, so don’t worry about building your perceived value.
 Go the cheapest and you win, but don’t worry because you can still make up for it in change orders while on the job.